SybelBlue/slides/main-slides.md

         }
 ```

-b/c in elm, nothing is mutable, apps are small, and everything is frontend, <br> we don't care too much about "view over-reach"
+true! in elm, nothing is mutable, apps are small, and everything is frontend, <br> so elm doesn't care too much about "view over-reach".
 <!-- .element: class="small" -->

 +++ <!-- .slide: data-auto-animate -->

 ### MVC in Elm

-*why show this? look at our types:*
+*why demo elm then? look at our types:*

 ``` elm
 type Msg